-- 94. Saxilby Nature Project, a constituted group, was formed in 2020 with the objective of creating community nature sites within easy reach of the parish's residents.
+- 95. Saxilby Nature Project, a constituted group, was formed in 2020 with the objective of creating community nature sites within easy reach of the parish's residents.
 Three community nature sites have been created: Hardwick Scrub, Ingleby Clay, and Saxilby Community Wood.
-The sites are looked after by Saxilby Nature Project group members along with the wider community and are managed for the benefit of people and wildlife. - 95.
+The sites are looked after by Saxilby Nature Project group members along with the wider community and are managed for the benefit of people and wildlife. - 96.
 Community nature sites provide people with opportunities to engage with nature, and to take time out to relax and reflect.
-The nature sites help fight global warming by storing carbon, and they benefit the environment by increasing biodiversity. - 96.
+The nature sites help fight global warming by storing carbon, and they benefit the environment by increasing biodiversity. - 97.
 Hardwick Scrub, a former arable field on Sykes Lane, has been planted with hundreds of trees native to the UK, and sown with a mix of meadow grasses and wildflowers.
 Several community hedges were added recently.
 The aim is to create a mosaic of scrub habitat and meadows.
-There is a mown permissive path around the perimeter of the field and three picnic areas, from which birds and butterflies can be viewed. - 97.
+There is a mown permissive path around the perimeter of the field and three picnic areas, from which birds and butterflies can be viewed. - 98.
 Ingleby Clay lies half a mile further along Sykes Lane.
 Like Hardwick Scrub, it is a former arable field, now being managed for the benefit of people and wildlife.
-A small wood of native trees was planted in 2020, followed by two community hedges planted by 40 volunteers, and in 2021 a pond was added.
+A small wood of native trees was planted in 2020, followed by two community hedges planted by 40 volunteers in the same year.
+In 2021 a pond was added.
 Some parcels of land have been left to rewild.
-As at Hardwick Scrub, there are mown permissive paths, cycle tracks, and
+As at Hardwick Scrub, there are mown permissive paths, cycle racks and information boards.
+The field, enclosed within a tall boundary hedge, is home to a wide variety of wildlife.

-- information boards.
-The field, enclosed within a tall boundary hedge, is home to a wide variety of wildlife. - 98.
-Saxilby Community Wood lies just across the canal from Bridge Street in Saxilby.
+99. Saxilby Community Wood lies just across the canal from Bridge Street in Saxilby.
 The three-acre site evolved into woodland following the construction of the A57 road bridge in the 1930s, and over the years a network of paths have been formed.
 The woodland pool, the recently-created clearings, and mature trees attract wildlife.
 Local children and students helped design the information boards at the entrances to the site.

-FOSSDYKE CANAL
+FOSSDYKE NAVIGATION

-- 99. Saxilby's proximity to the Fossdyke Navigation is an important part of the parish's character.
+- 100. Saxilby's proximity to the Fossdyke Navigation is an important part of the parish's character.
 The canal is managed by the Canal and River Trust and connects to Boston and the Wash via Lincoln and to the countryside canal network at Torksey on the River Trent.
-A walking, running and cycling trail runs alongside the Navigation to Lincoln for approximately six miles. - 100.
-The moorings on the Navigation in Saxilby were refurbished in 2006.
+A walking, running and cycling trail runs alongside the navigation to Lincoln for approximately six miles. - 101.
+The moorings on the navigation in Saxilby were refurbished in 2006.
 The area surrounding the moorings contains benches and history interpretation boards.
-On Bridge Street there are public conveniences, a sluice room, a shower room and a water point for the use of boaters. - 101.
+On Bridge Street there are public conveniences, a sluice room, a shower room and a water point for the use of boaters. - 102.
 The conservation area was classed as an 'at-risk area' by Historic England and was therefore listed as a priority community project in the Neighbourhood Plan.
-Through various grant applications and local fund raising, the local community established the Saxilby Waterfront Regeneration Project.
-Due to these improvements, the conservation area has now been re-classified as 'vulnerable'. - 102.
+The parish council established the Saxilby Waterfront Regeneration Project, and due to the improvements made, the conservation area has now been re-classified as 'vulnerable'. - 103.
 An important part of the regeneration project included the removal, refurbishment, and reinstatement of the historic footbridge that connects both sides of the canal in Saxilby.
 This was completed in 2024 by West Lindsey District Council.
 The bridge runs perpendicular to Bridge Street.
 It is an important landmark for the village and a key contributor to the parish's connectivity.